Numerical relativity higher order gravitational waveforms of eccentric, spinning, non-precessing binary black hole mergers: Conclusions

 These analyses underscore the importance of using numerical relativity to understand the physics of these compact binary systems, and then inform the design of neural network models~\cite{Adam:2018prd,2020arXiv201203963W,Wei:2020sfz,2022arXiv220911146S}, matched filtering approaches~\cite{2016CQGra..33u5004U,Sachdev:2019vvd}, or unmodeled searches~\cite{Sergey:2008CQG,Sergey:2016} to discover moderately and highly eccentric spinning binaries in future discovery campaigns.

-We also found that including higher order terms will enhance the detactability as the results suggest that the $(\ell=|m|=2)$ modes do not faithfully capture the dynamics of the system for asymmetric mass-ratio systems.
+We also found that including higher order terms will enhance the detectability as the results suggest that the $(\ell=|m|=2)$ modes do not faithfully capture the dynamics of the system for asymmetric mass-ratio systems.

 This set of simulations extends the library of open-source simulations introduced in~\cite{huerta_nr_catalog}, stored in the DataVault repository maintained by NCSA at the University of Illinois~\cite{Luo_datavault_2022}.
 We intend to make this set of simulations publicly available on the same repository soon and until then, any data can be availed upon request to the authors of this paper.